Vancouver to Calgary: 6-Day Campervan Road Trip Itinerary

 Words by: Kilee LeBlanc | Photos by: John Entwistle

-With the new Escape Campervans depot now open in Calgary, it has never been easier to explore the magnificent Canadian Rockies.
+With the new Escape Campervans rental sites now open in Calgary, it has never been easier to explore the magnificent Canadian Rockies.
 From towering mountains to turquoise lakes, there is no shortage of incredible scenery around every corner of this Canadian paradise.
 Nature dominates the landscape as rivers carve canyons and valleys into the mountain ranges and wildlife roams freely within close proximity to mountain towns.

 We took a Big Sur campervan from Vancouver to Calgary at the end of April for six days filled with breathtaking scenery, epic camping spots, and recreational opportunities galore.
 Intermittent cellphone service gave us the opportunity to recharge and reconnect with nature and ourselves as we embarked on a 1,390 km (863 mi) journey across an entire province and into the most revered national parks in Canada.